Cica Zhou: Career

 Zhou began her career as a fashion model in Beijing at age 17.
-In 2000, Zhou won the 6th China Model Star Contest and was rated as one of the China's top 10 professional models in 2000-01.
+In 2000, Zhou won the 6th China Model Star Contest and was rated as one of China's top 10 professional models in 2000-01.

 Zhou made her acting debut in Spring in the Summer (2004), playing Miao Ge.

 Zhou's first film role was uncredited appearance in the film My Crazy Father (2005).
 That same year, she also had a minor role as Liu Man in True Love of Heaven and Earth.

 In 2009, Zhou had a supporting role in Welcome to Shama Town, an adventure film starring Sun Honglei and Lin Chi-ling.

 After playing minor roles in various films and television series, Zhou received her first leading role in the horror film Lost In Panic Cruise.

 In 2012, Zhou co-starred with Kimi Qiao, Francis Ng and Lam Suet in Good-for-Nothing Heros as Lucy.

 In 2013, Zhou participated in Silent Witness as Yang Dan, alongside Sun Honglei, Deng Jiajia, Tong Liya, Yu Nan, and Aaron Kwok.

 Personal life

-Zhou was married to a Taiwanese businessman Lin Didi (林狄迪) in 2007, the couple divorced in 2010.
+Zhou was married to a Taiwanese businessman Lin Didi (林狄迪) in 2007.
+The couple divorced in 2010.